Resaca de la Palma State Park

 The World Birding Center visitors’ center is the portal to over eight miles of trails, four decks that overlook the four miles of resaca, and a 2.76-mile tram loop that winds through the park.
 A tram leaves the visitor center every hour on the half hour.
 Visitors need to park in the parking lot; private vehicles are not allowed within the park.
 Resaca’s many trails can be accessed by tram, hiking, biking or walking.

 The Texas State Park Store "Sabal" offers a variety of field guides and books, plus shirts, hats, and a great variety of gift items.
 Need a snack?
 The Sabal offers a good selection of cold beverages, snacks and ice cream.
 The store also rents the following equipment for use at the park.

-Make sure to check the Events Calendar for special events and workshops scheduled throughout the year.
+Check the Events Calendar for other special events and workshops scheduled throughout the year.

 Custom nature programs for your group are available by request.
 Call (956) 350-2920 for more information.

 The World Birding Center is based on a partnership between the Texas Parks and Wildlife Department, Rio Grande Valley communities, and the U.S. Fish and Wildlife Service.
 It consists of a network of nine distinctly different birding sites, set along a 120-mile historic river road – each sponsored by one of the Valley’s nine partner communities.